Physician Assistant Studies (MS)

 • Rheumatology

 Most students pursue a PA degree to provide patient care as part of a medical team, and more than 40% work in a hospital.
-With the variety of specialities and subspecialties available to PAs, you’ll find these professionals in almost every medical setting from a private practice to a large healthcare system.
+With the variety of specialties and subspecialties available to PAs, you’ll find these professionals in almost every medical setting, from a private practice to a large healthcare system.

 • Family medicine/general practice (18.6%)